imarey96/rearc-quest/README.md

 * Add a real CICD pipeline, either with cloud build or github actions.
 * Switch to a Google-managed certificate with a real domain.
 * Add Cloud Armor rules and Cloud Logging/Monitoring dashboards.
+* Split the IAC portion into its own repo.